NCI-GDC/gdc-docs/docs/Encyclopedia/pages/STAR-Fusion.md

 ## Overview ##

 STAR-Fusion is a pipeline used for RNA-Seq structural variant calling at the GDC.
-Structural variant calling is performed with STAR-Fusion using tumor and normal alignments and generates structural variation data.
+Structural variant calling is performed with STAR-Fusion using tumor or normal alignments and generates structural variation data.

 ### Input

-* Tumor BAM - RNA-Seq
-* Normal BAM - RNA-Seq
+* BAM - RNA-Seq

 ### Output